- CEMC Home

 Browse a small sampling of the many photos taken in past years.

-Computer science is a powerful tool, and diversity among computer scientists increases the potential for positive impact.
-One of the initiatives of the Centre for Education in Mathematics and Computing is to encourage better gender diversity in the field of computer science.
-See https://cs.uwaterloo.ca/wics/resources-and-information for recent statistics on gender diversity in computer science.
-Following the lead of University of Waterloo, CEMC recognizes those whose gender identity is neither male nor female, including gender-fluid, non-binary, agender and more. oSTEM indicates that these gender identities are under-represented in STEM fields.
+Mathematics and Computer Science are powerful tools, and diversity among mathematicians and computer scientists increases the potential for positive impact.
+One of the initiatives of the Centre for Education in Mathematics and Computing is to encourage better gender diversity in the field of mathematics and computer science.
+See https://uwaterloo.ca/women-in-mathematics/representation-gender for recent statistics on gender diversity in mathematics.
+Following the lead of the University of Waterloo, the CEMC encourages people with gender identities under-represented in mathematics and computer science to apply and participate in all our events.
+We endeavour to make our events and accommodations welcoming to people of all gender identities in attendance.

 For more information, please contact us.